AICoE/elyra-aidevsecops-tutorial/README.md

 ### Create runtime to be used in Kubeflow pipeline

-1. Select the Runtime Tab
+1. Select the Kubeflow Pipeline Runtime Tab on the left panel of Jupyterlab UI or use the command palette (Cntrl + Shift + C) and select "Manage Kubeflow Pipelines Runtimes".

 NOTE: There are more buttons to see Runtimes in the menu tab or in the pipeline editor as well.